axcornea/tcp-proxy-with-hooks/README.md

     --cooldown-period=60
 ```

-That's all, it is running.
+That's all, it is running and forwarding your traffic to the target app.

 # Things to consider